Marv and mercury toxicity

 Marv is a 15 year old cat.
 His owner initially described that he had a facial twitch a few years ago.
 At the time we ran a blood test, noted his kidneys weren’t functioning optimally, but there was nothing to explain the twitch.
 Life carried on.

 More recently Marv’s owner called to investigate a limp.
 An odd limp that came and went.
 We investigated and didn’t find anything notable at the time.
 Marv’s owner mentioned that the twitches were much more frequent and getting worse.
 She wanted to know what was causing the twitches.
+He was also vomiting regularly and it was becoming more frequent.
 On a hunch I decided to run a hair tissue mineral analysis on Marv.
 The results are below.

 As you can see Marv has severe mercury toxicity.
 Marv also has significant amounts of arsenic and aluminium.
 Even though Arsenic and aluminium are near or in the reference range the body as no known biological need for any of these elements.
 If we consider the total amount of heavy metal load that Marv is dealing with we can imagine stacking the height of the load of arsenic, mercury and aluminium on top of each other and then you can appreciate that his total load will be off the top end of the chart.